tier4/caret_doc/docs/tutorials/configuration.md

-# Preparation for measuring node and path latency
+# Configuration for measuring node and path latency

 CARET can observe as following: